 Helping to educate local schoolchildren on the importance of biodiversity is critical to creating a constituency for conservation.
-Regular environmental educational awareness sessions have been held in the park, with well over 1,300 students from schools visiting Akagera each year along with local leaders and educators.
+Akagera has hosted regular environmental education awareness sessions each year.
+In 2021, Over 18,000 trees across 17ha were planted in communities adjacent to the park, primarily in schools.

-Funds go towards infrastructure projects that have greatly improved the quality of life for surrounding communities, from the construction of social infrastructure (schools, health centres and libraries), and water provision sites, to the development of local associations and small enterprises.
+We have completed a variety of infrastructure projects that improve the quality of life for local communities.
+Such projects include: constructing social infrastructure (schools, health centres and libraries); building water-provision sites; and helping develop local associations and small enterprises.

 Sign up to be the first to hear #GoodNews happening around African Parks.×